tiendn/review-books/Rework.md

 If you think a competitor sucks, say so.
 When you do that, you’ll find that others who agree with you will rally to your side.

 Having an enemy gives you a great story to tell customers, too.
 Taking a stand always stands out.
 People get stoked by conflict.
 They take sides.
 Passions are ignited.
 And that’s a good way to get people to take notice.

+### Underdo your competition

+**_Underdo your competition_**

+Conventional wisdom says that to beat your competitors, you need to one-up them.
+If they have four features, you need five (or fifteen, or twenty-five).
+If they’re spending $20,000, you need to spend $30,000.
+If they have fifty employees, you need a hundred.

+This sort of one-upping, Cold War mentality is a dead end.
+When you get suckered into an arms race, you wind up in a never-ending battle that costs you massive amounts of money, time, and drive.
+And it forces you to constantly be on the defensive, too.
+Defensive companies can’t think ahead; they can only think behind.
+They don’t lead; they follow.

+So what do you do instead?
+Do less than your competitors to beat them.
+Solve the simple problems and leave the hairy, difficult, nasty problems to the competition.
+Instead of one-upping, try one-downing.
+Instead of outdoing, try underdoing.

+### Focus on you instead of they

+**_Who cares what they're doing?_**

+In the end, it’s not worth paying much attention to the competition anyway.
+Why not?
+Because worrying about the competition quickly turns into an obsession.
+What are they doing right now?
+Where are they going next?
+How should we react?

+Every little move becomes something to be analyzed.
+And that’s a terrible mind-set.
+It leads to overwhelming stress and anxiety.
+That state of mind is bad soil for growing anything.

+It’s a pointless exercise anyway.
+The competitive landscape changes all the time.
+Your competitor tomorrow may be completely different from your competitor today.
+It’s out of your control.
+What’s the point of worrying about things you can’t control?

+Focus on yourself instead.
+What’s going on in here is way more important than what’s going on out there.
+When you spend time worrying about someone else, you can’t spend that time improving yourself.

+Focus on competitors too much and you wind up diluting your own vision.
+Your chances of coming up with something fresh go way down when you keep feeding your brain other people’s ideas.
+You become reactionary instead of visionary.
+You wind up offering your competitor’s products with a different coat of paint.

+## Chapter Evolution

+### Say No

+**_Say no by default_**

+It’s so easy to say yes.
+Yes to another feature, yes to an overly optimistic deadline, yes to a mediocre design.
+Soon, the stack of things you’ve said yes to grows so tall you can’t even see the things you should really be doing.

+Start getting into the habit of saying no—even to many of your best ideas.
+Use the power of no to get your priorities straight.
+You rarely regret saying no. But you often wind up regretting saying yes.

+Your goal is to make sure your product stays right for you.
+You’re the one who has to believe in it most.
+That way, you can say, “I think you’ll love it because I love it."